the-turing-way/the-turing-way/project_management/jupyter-workshop-application-20191215.md

 Our goal is to build connections between current Jovyans in the UK and develop a roadmap to broaden participation across the Jupyter ecosystem.
 We will run a two day workshop for 25 existing contributors to Project Jupyter and a one day mentored contribution sprint for around 30 new contributors from traditionally underrepresented backgrounds.

-Although we will not be able to answer them, we hope to stimulate converations around:
+Although we will not be able to answer them, we hope to stimulate conversations around:

 * What is a contribution to Jupyter?
 * What does a Jupyter contributor look like?